Freelance Writing Nightmares

-Let me state up front that I really like being a Freelance Writer.
-I love writing, and Freelance writing and having people pay me to do what I love to do is icing on the cake.
+Let me state upfront that I really like being a Freelance Writer.
+I love writing, and Freelance writing and having people pay me to do what I love to do is the icing on the cake.
 Most of the time I deal with very professional people who appreciate my talents, offer reasonable compensation and pay promptly.
 But sometimes…

 I have used a couple of Freelance websites (Freelancer.com, elance, Outsourced).
 They are all good in their own way.
 They certainly are not responsible for the integrity of the people or companies who post projects and they are quick to remove posts that violate their terms of service.

 Occasionally, though, some baddies sneak through.